themindfulbit/td/_content/1-episodes/2014-08-10-078-the-pen-is-mightier.md

 >
 > {{ theme:partial src="image" title="Cross Classic Century in Green" show="{{ number }}" file="flight-suit.jpg" }}
 >
-I took that pen and pencil with me on every flight over 17 years &ndash; including two combat deployments &ndash; and I still carry them in my flight suit today.
+I took that pen and pencil with me on every flight over 17 years – including two combat deployments – and I still carry them in my flight suit today.
 There are those that say that the best tools are the ones that get used the most.
 Of all the writing tools I've ever owned, these are the ones with the most mileage.

 The Pilot G2 Gel Ink pen was a revolution in the late nineties.
 Hardly anything else felt like writing with gel ink but they were notorious for clogging and smudging.